Museum shows Louis Armstrong photos by friend

 A sign of their closeness can be glimpsed in a 1968 postcard Armstrong sent Bradley and Failows addressed “Dear Children.”
 And a 1969 note from Armstrong’s wife Lucille informs Bradley of their new telephone number — the same one still used at the museum today.

 Among the photographs is a rare image of Armstrong and Miles Davis, who was sometimes portrayed as resentful of Armstrong, smiling together.
-Another poignant photograph, taken weeks before Armstrong’s death on July 6, 1971, shows the ailing performer at home playing along with his old recording of “Trees.”
+Another poignant photograph, taken weeks before Armstrong’s death, shows the ailing performer at home playing along with his old recording of “Trees.”

 The museum is offering eight selected prints from the collection for purchase through its new print-to-order feature.
 The two photographs are among them.
 The exhibition runs through March 29.